6 Concerns Underlying The Market - Cramer's Mad Money (7/6/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, July 6.

 Though Thursday was a normal day in the market, Cramer thinks investors should never stop worrying about their stocks.
-He gave a list of six concerns underlying the current market.
+He gave a list of six concerns underlying the current market:

 - North Korea: Whichever way the issue is resolved, it will not be good for the market.